Lai-Tze Fan

 Select Professional Activities

-In academic governance, I focus on fostering spaces of knowledge exchange and advocacy, especially through community collaboration.
-Currently, I serve as: an Editor and the Director of Communications for electronic book review, one of the oldest academic journals on the Internet; Editor of the digital review; a member of the Board of Directors of the international Electronic Literature Organization; an Advisory Board Member of McMaster University’s Centre for Networked Media and Performance (CNMAP); and member of the Steering Committee of MediArXiv: The Open Archive for Media, Film, & Communication Studies, among other positions.
+In academic governance, I focus on fostering spaces of knowledge creation, knowledge exchange, and advocacy, especially through community collaboration.
+Currently, I serve as an Editor of electronic book review, one of the oldest academic journals on the Internet (est. 1995); Editor of the digital review; a Board Member of the international Electronic Literature Organization; an Advisory Board Member of McMaster University’s Centre for Networked Media and Performance (CNMAP); and member of the Steering Committee of MediArXiv: The Open Archive for Media, Film, & Communication Studies, among other positions.